Four tips to avoid bill shock this winter

 Talk to your energy provider

 If you haven’t looked at your Energy Plan for a number of years, you might like to investigate your plan and see if you’re eligible for a better deal with your provider.
+For instance, you could get up to $400 in credits over 24 months when you sign up to AGL Essentials Plus.

 If you’re unsure about anything on your energy bill, or even anticipating bill stress, having a conversation about it with your provider will help.
 No one will be disconnected if they are talking to their provider about overdue bills or if they need a re-payment plan.
 In fact, at AGL we have many options to make sure customers are supported, stay connected and stay warm this winter.